andrewctam/redis-clone/COMMANDS.md

     - Same as lpush but elements are inserted from the tail of the list.
     - Elements are processed from left to right, so `RPUSH key 1 2 3` sets key to [1 2 3].
 - `lpop key [count]`
-    - Remvoves and returns elements from the head of the list
+    - Removes and returns elements from the head of the list
     - If count is not provided, removes 1 element.
     - If there is nothing stored at key, returns (NIL).
 - `rpop key [count]`